Ping on NBN

 16th Feb 2018

 My Router WiFI stopped working and the router was very hot to touch.
-TPG said they can call but I doubt how this can help lower the temperatures.
 The Router is already in its own room, has a large unimpeded space to breathe (3m x 10m x 8m).
 Intenet googling revealed the router has no heatsink and this router gets quite hot.

 20th Feb 2018

 I had to reset the router as some devices could not talk to WiFi and new devices could not connect to WiFi.
-Interestingly Connecting an Apple time capsule tho to Huawei ethernet port it to fails to allow internet access from time to time (upstream)
+Interestingly Connecting an Apple time capsule tho to Huawei ethernet port (and bypasing the TPG Router also fails to allow internet access from time to time (upstream).

 FYI: Typical evening speed is 50/20 connection, pings are lower.